- BRITISH STYLE -

 Autumn / Winter

-The Tweed Skirt (Short Box-Pleated Skirt): The box-pleated skirt is a variation of pleated skirt types.
-A box pleat is created by allowing the two pleats to meet and form the inverted part of the pleat.
+The Tweed Skirt (Short Box-Pleated Skirt): The box-pleated skirt is a variation of pleated skirt styles.
+A box pleat is created by allowing the two folds of the pleat to meet and form the inverted part of the pleat.
 The same pleat pattern continues around the skirt.
-Box-pleated skirts are often made from heavier fabrics to give the skirt volume and shape.
+Box-pleated skirts are often made from thicker fabrics to give the skirt volume and shape.

 Depending on the temperature, the outfit can be perfectly complemented with a long coat for more comfortable warmth (This was the case here outside of the photo shoot - Mid-February evening in Venice, it is a little less than 10° and it is quite... humid).